lextoumbourou/notes/notes/permanent/The Stepdown Rule.md

 tags:
   - SoftwareEngineering
 cover: /_media/the-stepdown-rule-cover.png
-summary: Order your methods so your code reads like a newspaper article.
+summary: A rule for ordering methods
 ---

 One simple thing that made our code more readable was to add a code style guide rule for ordering methods.